leandrosimoes/ls-docs/README.md

 ### How to?

-Then you have to instanceate the class like this
+Import what id do you want to validate

 ```javascript
 let { CC, CPF, CNPJ, IE, PIS, TE, CNH } = require('ls-docs')
 ```